Traumatic Brain Injuries, Concussions and Post Concussion Syndrome

 Brain Injuries have three distinct presentations that can be improved upon from a SensoriMotor Repatterning (SMR) Therapy perspective.
 Firstly, a brain injury causes the nervous system to become hyper-protective, triggering threat response mechanisms in situations that should not be considered a threat.
 Secondly, a brain injury causes the filter that allows us to distinguish between crucial sensory input and useless sensory input to become non-optimal, causing sensory overload in everyday life.
 Thirdly, a brain injury causes the nervous system to re-engage primitive reflexes that were turned off in childhood.

-SMR has a fine-tuned concussion protocol, developed over years of treating post-concussion syndrome, that takes roughly three sessions to implement.
+SMR has a fine-tuned concussion protocol, developed over years of treating post-concussion syndrome, that takes roughly five sessions to implement.
 SMR can help the recovery process, both by decreasing symptoms and increasing tolerance to rehabilitative interventions that are useful/necessary, but not always well tolerated (such as vestibular and vision therapy).

 If you are reading this post because you or a friend have recently had a brain injury, please be advised that it is imperative to see a Doctor for assessment to rule out bleeding of the brain, which is a medical emergency.